groboclown/kota/docs/modules/module-data.md

 A "group" is a generic set of strings with a well defined set of possible values.
 This can lead to bad modules that abuse this, because matching is sorely limited.
 However, there are really good reasons to have a group of unique values.
 One way to help extend this concept so it doesn't lead to brittle values is the group value - it must declare what values it contains.
 So when a module references 'boat', that value can mean the 'boat' or 'ship' values.

 The group-assigned values can change according to whatever other modules desire.
-However, the values are staticly defined by modules, and are not changable through game state changes.
+However, the values are statically defined by modules, and are not changeable through game state changes.

 Group definitions only define one attribute.